Vincent-Therrien/stelaro/README.md

 Metagenomic toolbox designed for high performances and interpretability.

+- Runs as an **executable** that processes metagenomic data through the **command-line**.
+- Also runs as a **library** for Rust and Python.
 - Built with Rust.
-- Accelerated by multithreading and GPUs.
+- Accelerated with multithreading and GPUs.
-- Runs as an **executable** that processes metagenomic data through the **command-line**.
-- Also runs as a **library** that processes metagenomic data in Rust or Python code.

 Check the [demonstrations](demonstrations/README.md) out for usage examples.